 It’s music to their ears.

 When you tell a customer, “I can’t do that,” you’re giving them an excuse to look elsewhere, and you’re opening a window of ...Continue Reading →

 I recently read a wonderful book called Marketing Lessons from the Grateful Dead by David Meerman Scott and Brian Halligan.
 Since I’d written a book extolling the business virtues of the Beatles, I was curious to see how these two iconic bands stacked up in the world of corporate smarts.
-In some areas ...Continue Reading →
+In some areas I found that their methods (whether conscious or not) were similar; in ...Continue Reading →

 How much time are you wasting trying to solve problems that could simply be eliminated?

 I once spent nearly an entire summer trying to solve a problem.
 But when I finally came around to eliminating the problem instead, the “solution” seemed so simple!
 Here’s what happened.